Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/Naked Statistics/Chapter 3 - Deceptive Description.md

 When you are comparing apples and apples, make sure the comparison is red apples and red apples and not red and green ones:

+    Comparing red apples and green ones is not correct, both are apples but have totally different taste.
+    The same is when comparing the same currency without adjusting it for inflation.
+    Hollywood likes to equally compare their apples even if their taste is totally different This allows them to say that nowdays apples have been improving related to old ones:
+      Top 5 highest-grossing films of all times as of 2011 (comparing red and green apples):
+        1. Avatar	(2009)
+        2. Titanic	(1997)
+        3. The	Dark	Knight	(2008)
+        4. Star	Wars	Episode	IV	(1977)
+        5. Shrek	2	(2004)
+      Now, earning 100 million in 1939 is a lot more impressive than earning 500 million in 2011 Top 5 highest-grossing films of all times as of 2011 (comparing green and green apples):
+        1. Gone	with	the	Wind	(1939)
+        2. Star	Wars	Episode	IV	(1977)
+        3. The	Sound	of	Music	(1965)
+        4. E.T.
+(1982)
+        5. The	Ten	Commandments	(1956)
+    You see, apples are apples but not all apples are equal, as dollars are dollars but not all dollars value the same